top of page

 You've written a book, now you need an agent or a publisher and don't know where to go or what to do.
 We will teach you how to avoid common mistakes and give you a road map to follow and help navigate around the publishing business.

-12/3: CLASS 23: Marketing: Your Online Presence and Other Marketing Strategies—John/Shannon Raab
+12/3: CLASS 23: Social Media Marketing: Your Online Presence and Other Marketing Strategies—Magen Mintchev

 SINGLE CLASS SIGN-UP